Efficient constructions of the Prefer-same and Prefer-opposite de Bruijn sequences: Introduction

 \begin{itemize} \item $\same{n} = $ the de Bruijn sequence of order $n$ generated by the Prefer-same construction, and \item $\opposite{n} = $ the de Bruijn sequence of order $n$ generated by the Prefer-opposite construction. \end{itemize}

 Unlike the Prefer-1 sequence, and despite the vast research on de Bruijn sequences, $\same{n}$ and $\opposite{n}$ have no known efficient construction.
 For $\same{n}$, finding an efficient construction has remained an elusive open problem for over 60 years.
 The closest attempt came in 1977 when Fredricksen and Kessler devised a construction based on lexicographic compositions~\cite{lexcomp} that we discuss further in Section~\ref{sec:LC}.

 The main results of this paper are to solve these open problems by providing successor-rule based constructions for $\same{n}$ and $\opposite{n}$.
 They generate the respective sequences in $O(n)$ time per bit using only $O(n)$ space.
-The discovery of these efficient constructions hinged on the following idea: \begin{quote} Every interesting de Bruijn sequence is the result of joining together smaller cycles induced by \emph{simple} feedback shift registers. \end{quote} The initial challenge was to find such a simple underlying feedback function.
+The discovery of these efficient constructions hinged on the following idea: \begin{quote} Most \emph{interesting} de Bruijn sequence are the result of joining together smaller cycles induced by \emph{simple} feedback shift registers. \end{quote} The initial challenge was to find such a simple underlying feedback function.
 After careful study, the following function was revealed:

 where $\oplus$ denotes addition modulo 2.
 We demonstrate this feedback function has nice run-length properties when used to partition the set of all binary strings of length $n$ in Section~\ref{sec:PRR}.
 The next challenge was to find appropriate representatives for each cycle induced by $f$ in order to apply the framework from~\cite{framework} to join the cycles together.